aaronlin79/Product-Review-Sentiment-Analysis/README.md

    5. If you see the files and folders load in, then you are good to go!

 #### Usage:
-   1. Run all cells in 'CS105 Final Project.ipynb' (for simplicity, the code has been compiled into a single cell)
+   1. Run all cells in *CS105 Final Project.ipynb* (for simplicity, the code has been compiled into a single cell)
    2. Parts of the model that can be modified:
          - Dataset sample size (max_reviews is currently set to 1,000, but be cautious about enlarging it too far, as the K-Nearest Neighbors model may be affected)
          - Word dictionaries for positive/negative sentiments